 Using the power of social media, Walker put out a request for telcos to get his connectivity fixed.
 Farmside came to the rescue and set up a Rural Wireless Broadband connection with an external aerial.

 “The good guys at Farmside got my internet set up within a couple of days.
 Living rurally means mobile coverage can be a challenge at times, so I was stoked that Farmside was able to help out.
 It’s been game-changing for me in running Farm4Life and means I can focus on building the community and sharing advice with other farmers – instead of wasting time finding a signal.”

 Farmside is a rural wireless broadband provider, and part of the One NZ network, based in Timaru with a fully New Zealand call centre with specialists ready to help with connectivity challenges.

 Jason Sharp, General Manager for Farmside says the company is committed to helping farmers to do what they do best – by taking care of the connectivity side of things.
 “Farmers are busy people – Tangaroa might be a dairy farmer and a content creator primarily, but really he is also a part-time builder, plumber, electrician, engineer, truck driver, vet, accountant, employer, employee and primary ITO trainee.
 This all takes time and we wanted to take care of his internet connectivity, so he can focus on helping other Kiwi farmers to be the best they can.

 “We work with the Rural Connectivity Group and other providers such as satellite to offer rural Kiwis the ability to connected.
-Vodafone is also investing hundreds of millions of dollars into building and upgrading cell sites around Aotearoa to respond to the increased use of technology during Covid-19 and beyond.”
+One NZ is also investing hundreds of millions of dollars into building and upgrading cell sites around Aotearoa to respond to the increased use of technology during Covid-19 and beyond.”